envoys-lab/envoys-frontend/README.md

 3. Run Command `yarn build` in Terminal to build Production package
 4. Run Command `yarn start` to execute Production version

+## How to develop UI locally

+1. Clone `@envoysvision/uikit` repository
+2. In terminal go to `@envoysvision/uikit` folder and run `yarn link`
+3. In terminal go to root foolder of this project and run `yarn link @envoysvision/uikit`
+4. Now you can change uikit locally and it will be reflected immediatelly!

 ## Documentation

 - [Info](doc/Info.md)